 - Travelling and accommodation costs.
 Many families may need to stay overnight near the prison due to the length of travel time and the time it takes to be 'processed' at the prison and get through to a visit. - Phone calls can only be made by the prisoner; families are not permitted to call.
 Prison staff will phone the family first to ask if they will accept calls from the prisoner.
 Calls may be monitored and recorded and can be denied if the prisoner breaches prison rules. - Letters are a highly valued form of communication for prisoners.
-Families and prisoners can write to one another as often as they like, however these can be inspected by the prison at any time. - Visits at the prison are crowded and noisy, and there are limited activities for children. - It is difficult to raise negative issues when one cannot be around to follow up how that person is feeling.
+Families and prisoners can write to one another as often as they like, however these can be inspected by the prison at any time. - Visits at the prison are crowded and noisy, and there are limited activities for children. - It is difficult to raise negative issues when one cannot be around to follow up how that person is feeling. - It is advisable to obtain factual information about the process of imprisonment and what supports are available.

-Remember that there are a range of factors that are out of the individual prisoner's control that can prevent the person from contacting family members or friends.
+- Remember that there are a range of factors that are out of the individual prisoner's control that can prevent the person from contacting family members or friends. - It is advisable to obtain factual information about the process of imprisonment and what supports are available.